 At the Parrish Law Group, PLLC, we do not collect any attorney’s fees until our clients get paid.
-If you would like to discuss the details of your defective drugs case in Fairfax, feel free to call our legal team for a free consultation and case evaluation.
+If you would like to discuss the details of your defective drugs case in Fairfax, feel free to call our team of Virginia defective drugs lawyers for a free consultation and case evaluation.
 Call now at (571) 229-1800.

 We Take on the Parties That Were Responsible for Your Defective Drug Injury

 The tiniest change in dosage or formulation can mean the difference in a drug saving your life or taking it.
 The medicine that can cure your illness can create new, worse problems if it is improperly compounded or mis-dosed.
 Doctors, pharmacists, and drug manufacturers have a serious duty to do everything possible to keep patients safe when taking prescription medications.
 They can be held financially liable when defective drugs harm patients.

 If you were hurt by a defective drug and would like legal assistance, the Parrish Law Firm, PLLC, can investigate your situation and identify the responsible parties.
 A Fairfax defective drug lawyer will gather evidence that proves the liability of any at-fault party so that we can build an aggressive case against them for compensation.

 The parties that might be liable for your defective drug injury may include: